RBC ION+ Visa review

 Learn More Apply Now On American Express' Secure Site

 If you’re familiar with Amex cards, you’re familiar with their higher annual fees.
-The American Express Gold Card is no exception (with a $250 fee), and if you’re deterred by an upfront expense, there’s no comparing these two cards.
+The American Express® Gold Rewards Card is no exception (with a $250 fee), and if you’re deterred by an upfront expense, there’s no comparing these two cards.
 But with that cost comes a slew of benefits surpassing anything offered by the RBC ION+ Visa.
 For instance, the Amex fee is offset by a pretty sweet $100 travel credit, good for hotels, car rentals and other necessary expenses you might incur on a trip.

 And while both cards reward your spending on everyday purchases like groceries and gas, the Amex welcome bonus of up to 60,000 Membership Rewards® points* is absolutely going to be more appealing to would-be travellers than the paltry ION+ points offered by the Avion card.
 And let’s not forget the extended travel insurance on the Amex that is notably missing on RBC’s Ion+ card.
 Neither card has income requirements.
 So, despite the high cost of the Amex gold card, there are far more rewards to be had with it.
 If you’re a traveller, the ability to transfer Amex points 1-1 for Aeroplan or 1.5-1 for Marriott Bonvoy points is going to make your rewards far more flexible.